Secure your Wi-Fi network and protect your personal data with Avast Mobile Security

 1990: Lane Davis and Steven Dake create the first known rootkit at Sun Microsystems for the SunOS Unix OS.

-1999: Greg Hoglund publishes an article detailing his creation of a Trojan called NTRootkit, the first rootkit for Windows.
+1999: Greg Hoglund publishes an article describing his creation of a Trojan called NTRootkit, the first rootkit for Windows.
 It’s an example of a rootkit virus that works in kernel mode.

-2003: The HackerDefender rootkit arrives for Windows 2000 and Windows XP, and is a user-mode rootkit.
-HackerDefender’s emergence sparked a pitched game of cat-and-mouse between it and anti-rootkit tool RootkitRevealer.
+2003: The user-mode HackerDefender rootkit arrives for Windows 2000 and Windows XP.
+HackerDefender’s emergence sparked a game of cat-and-mouse between it and the anti-rootkit tool RootkitRevealer.

 2004: A rootkit is used to tap over 100 mobile phones on the Vodafone Greece network, including the phone used by the country’s prime minister, in an attack that would become known as Greek Watergate.

-2009: The proof-of-concept Machiavelli rootkit targets macOS (then called Mac OS X), demonstrating that Macs are vulnerable to rootkits too.
+2009: The proof-of-concept Machiavelli rootkit targets macOS (then called Mac OS X), demonstrating that Macs are vulnerable to malware like rootkits, too.

-2010: The Stuxnet worm, allegedly co-developed by the US and Israel, uses a rootkit to conceal its presence as it is unleashed on Iran’s nuclear program.
+2010: The Stuxnet worm, allegedly co-developed by the US and Israel, used a rootkit to conceal its presence while targeting Iran’s nuclear program.

-2012: A massive 20 MB modular malware known as Flame — comparatively massive since lots of malware is under 1 MB in size — is discovered as it wreaks havoc across infrastructure in the Middle East and North Africa.
+2012: A 20 MB modular malware known as Flame — comparatively massive since lots of malware is under 1 MB — wreaks havoc across infrastructure in the Middle East and North Africa.

-2018: LoJax is the first rootkit that infects a computer’s UEFI, the firmware that controls the motherboard, enabling LoJax to survive an operating system reinstall.
+2018: LoJax is the first rootkit that infects a computer’s UEFI, the firmware that controls the motherboard, letting LoJax survive an operating system reinstall.

-With over 400 million users, Avast will defend you against all types of malware, including rootkits.
-Equip yourself with one of the internet’s strongest rootkit scanners and removers, absolutely free, when you install Avast Free Antivirus.
+Trusted by over 400 million users around the world, Avast defends against all types of malware, including rootkits.
+When you install Avast Free Antivirus, you’re equipping yourself with one of the strongest rootkit scanners and removers available.
+It’s rootkit protection at its best — absolutely free.